-This 14-month Step Up to Social Work programme will provide intensive, hands-on experience of working in a real-life social work role through placements in a local authority.
-Once you’ve successfully completed the course, you’ll be awarded a Postgraduate Diploma in Social Work, enabling you to register and practice as a social worker.
+The 14 month intensive Step Up to Social Work programme will provide intensive, hands-on experience of working in a real-life social work role through placements in a local authority, and once you’ve successfully completed the course, you’ll be awarded a Postgraduate Diploma in Social Work, enabling you to register and practice as a social worker.

 This is a unique opportunity to earn while you learn, as the Department for Education provides funding via a tax-free bursary payment of £19,833, over the duration of the programme, and payment of University fees for successful applicants.

-We are looking for strong graduates who have experience of working with vulnerable children, young people, families or adults and who can demonstrate their maturity and emotional resilience.
-We are particularly interested in applications from men and from BAME candidates, as these groups are under-represented in this area of social work.
+We look for strong graduates who have experience of working with vulnerable children, young people, families or adults and who can demonstrate their maturity and emotional resilience.
+We encourage applications from a diverse range of candidates, as we aim to have a workforce that represents the society that we serve.

 Why choose us?